saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 3) The Lean Startup journey doesn't stop here!
 With Leancamp we're reaching out to new communities so we can learn more from each other.
 I'm looking at these 9 areas for <a href="http://www.saintsal.com/2012/05/future-of-lean-startup-areas-im-watching-for-faster-market-traction/">the future  of Lean Startup</a> - ranging from Disruptive Innovation to psychology - to bring us the next evolution of entrepreneurship.

+# Want to go back to First Principles?

 It's easy to get lost in the mess.
-If you want to start with the core principles and expand from there, I recommend 3 sources:
+If you want to start with the core principles and expand from there, I recommend 3 sources, which unfortunately aren't actively promoted:

 [The Leaders' Guide](http://www.startuplessonslearned.com/2015/04/last-week-to-get-leaders-guide.html), Eric Ries' latest book is hands-down the best and clearest description of Lean Startup.
 It was only shared with Kickstarter supporters, but as a support, I can share with friends.
 (So if you'd like to read it, email me and let's be friends :) And of course, the original [Lean Startup](http://theleanstartup.com/book) book.